joelkuiper/PathoLens/README.md

 The final signal is the **normalized effect vector** `dna_eff = normalize(embed(ALT) − embed(REF))`, which emphasizes local changes while cancelling much of the background sequence.
 Only this effect array is persisted on disk (FP16 in a compressed NPZ), alongside a Feather file that caches the curated windows and minimal provenance (window size, FASTA path, row alignment).
 At training time, `dna_eff` is concatenated with any available protein embeddings to form the conditioning input supplied to the LLM as virtual tokens.

 ### Protein embedding
 For protein-level features, PathoLens integrates ESM-2 embeddings (Meta AI’s protein language model).
 Using Ensembl VEP with the ProteinSeqs plugin, we extract both the wild-type and mutated protein sequences for each ClinVar variant.
-These sequences are embedded with ESM-2, and we compute a delta representation that captures the local effect of the mutation on the protein context.
+These sequences are embedded with ESM-2, and we compute a delta representation after mean pooling that captures the local effect of the mutation on the protein context.
 This embedding encodes biochemical and structural information (such as residue conservation, substitution severity, and domain context) that goes beyond simple VEP consequence labels.
 The resulting protein effect vectors are concatenated with DNA effect to form the conditioning input to our projector, which maps them into virtual tokens that the LLM consumes alongside the variant prompt.

 ### LLM fine-tuning
 The base model is **Qwen3-4B-Instruct-2507** loaded in 4-bit NF4.
-A lightweight **CondProjector** takes the concatenated conditioning vector and runs a minimal MLP (LayerNorm → Linear → GELU → Dropout → Linear) to produce **K** virtual token embeddings (default **K = 8**), which are **prepended** to the chat prompt so the decoder can attend to them at every layer.
+A lightweight **CondProjector** takes the concatenated conditioning vector and runs a minimal MLP (Linear → GELU → Dropout → Linear) to produce **K** virtual token embeddings (default **K = 8**), which are **prepended** to the chat prompt so the decoder can attend to them at every layer.
 Fine-tuning uses LoRA adapters on attention and MLP blocks while the base weights stay frozen.

 Alongside the tokens, the projector exposes a small **auxiliary classification head**: a single Linear over the flattened projection (`k*d_out → n_classes`).
 During training we combine the aux-head cross-entropy with the main LM loss (on the label word) using a modest weight.
 This gives the projector a direct discriminative signal, stabilizes early training, and encourages the projected tokens to be informative.
 The aux head is **only** a training aid; at inference we ignore it and score purely from the LM by comparing the log-likelihoods of the two label tokens (“Benign” vs “Pathogenic”).